 If you will be using binoculars for astronomy viewing, here are some accessories to make your star-gazing sessions more enjoyable:

-Tripod - no matter how lightweight your binoculars are, your arms will get tired.
+- Tripod & mount - no matter how lightweight your binoculars are, your arms will get tired.
 Binocular shake can quickly end an astronomy viewing session.
-Any good-quality camera tripod should be adequate, - just remember to get a tripod that is sturdy and won't shake.
-Don't skimp here, be prepared to spend at least $50 for a decent tripod.
+Get a tripod with mount that is sturdy and won't shake.
+Don't skimp here, be prepared to spend at least $100 for a decent set up.

-Parallelogram mount - this mount fits on your tripod and allows you to retain a comfortable stance and position when viewing.
-The parallelogram mount consists of parallel rods and pivots that move the binoculars to whatever height and angle you want for viewing.
+- Parallelogram mount - this mount fits on your tripod and allows you to retain a comfortable stance and position when viewing.
+The parallelogram mount consists of parallel rods and pivots that move the binoculars in 6 degrees of freedom to whatever height and angle you want for viewing.
 These can really reduce arm, neck and shoulder strain.

 - Solar filters - solar filters (either the Mylar or glass type) fit on each lens of your binoculars for safe, direct viewing of sunspots and other solar features.